fruzelee/capacitor-web2app/README.md

-# Convert Website into Android App using Capacitor 😱
+# Convert Website into Android App using Capacitor!

 This repository provides a comprehensive guide and resources for converting a website or web application into a fully functional Android app using Capacitor, a powerful cross-platform development tool.
 With Capacitor, you can seamlessly integrate web technologies into native mobile applications.